John Yeadon

-The Coventry Evening Telegraph declared that it was 'Smut Not Art' in a homophobic editorial rant.
-However the exhibition increased the attendance at the Herbert by 40%.
-Works from this exhibition were later that year exhibited at the Pentonville Gallery in London and the British Art Show of 1985.
-The Arts Council of Britain also bought a version of ‘The Last Chilean Supper’ one of the ‘lavatory wall smut’ paintings so derided in the Coventry Evening Telegraph.

-With over 30 one person shows he has exhibited throughout Britain and abroad, including in Portugal and Germany, and his one person shows in Britain including the Royal Festival Hall, Centre for Contemporary Art, Glasgow and Ikon, Birmingham.
+He has exhibited over 30 one-person shows throughout Britain and abroad, including in Portugal and Germany, and Britain, including the Royal Festival Hall, Centre for Contemporary Art, Glasgow and Ikon, Birmingham.
 His group shows included the British Art Show (1985/6) and exhibitions in Germany, Holland, Portugal and Hong Kong.

 He set up the Coventry-Dresden Arts Exchange in 2012.